 Reconciliation

-How the bouncer ensures address lists are perfectly synchronized with CrowdSec decisions.
+How the bouncer keeps MikroTik address-list membership synchronized with CrowdSec decisions.

 The reconciliation problem

-Section titled “The reconciliation problem”When the bouncer starts (or restarts), the MikroTik address list may be out of sync with CrowdSec’s active decisions:
+Section titled “The reconciliation problem”When the bouncer starts (or restarts), or during the periodic reconciliation interval, the MikroTik address list may be out of sync with CrowdSec’s active decisions:

 - IPs may have been added to CrowdSec while the bouncer was offline